The1stMartian/GCskewAnalyzer/README.md

 &emsp;a) By gene: all nucleotides ("whole gene") or only nucleotides in codon positions 1,2 or 3<br>
 &emsp;b) By sliding window: across the full genome using a sliding window of adjustable length<br>

+### Input Files:
+&emsp;1) A fasta formatted nucleotide sequence file for the whole genome &emsp;2) A features file
+&emsp;Note: Examples of each are provided in the Data folder.
+Users can simply copy/paste their data into the files and re-execute the script.

 ### Six Outputs:

 1) A flat file with the original gene annotation data plus four columns, one for each of the various whole-gene GC skew values (all nucleotides, or only nucleotides in codon position 1, codon position 2, or codon position 3).